top of page

 ● Cell phones are discouraged and must stay in backpacks.

-● If your camper has medication, it must be given to a counselor or kept in a backpack.
+● If your camper has medication, it must be given to a counselor.

 ● We use the buddy system, so no camper is ever alone.